02 Jun Types of Weight Loss Surgery

 Robotic bariatric surgery, especially when performed by Dr. Brown—we’re not kidding, we have the analytics to back this up!—is proven to reduce complication rate, reduce the time a patient spends in hospital, and lead to a faster recovery.
 Technology has advanced to the point where robotics can help doctors perform surgeries more efficiently than laparoscopic.

 Outpatient weight loss procedures are new to the bariatric scene.
 They don’t hold the highest weight with doctors because they often have high complication rates, or patients ask to reverse them.
-The intragastric balloon is more popular in recent years because it is reversable and short-term.
+The intragastric balloon is more popular in recent years because it is reversible and short-term.
 Doctors who offer the balloon recommend you get it removed six months after insertion.
-Some patients may see short-term affects of this device.
+Some patients may see short-term effects of this device.
 The majority of them gain all their weight (if not more) back within the next six months.
 For this reason, bariatric surgeons who take the long-term benefits of surgery seriously, do not encourage these kinds of outpatient weight loss procedures.

 Which type of surgery is the best?